shekvl/collection-locator/db/OmopCdm5.4/SETUP.md

 \copy cdm.domain from ./db/AthenaVocabDownloads/LOINC+/DOMAIN.csv DELIMITER E'\t' CSV HEADER;
 ```

+If importing a CONCEPT_RELATIONSHIP.csv file gives the following error:

+could not stat file "CONCEPT_RELATIONSHIP.csv": value too large

+the following command can be used instead:
+\copy cdm.concept_relationship from program 'cmd /c "type CONCEPT_RELATIONSHIP.csv"' DELIMITER E'\t' CSV HEADER;

+Before continuing with the other files, the following command has to be issued under Windows:

+SET CLIENT_ENCODING TO 'utf8';

-Other files have to be imported via `text mode`:
+Other files have to be imported via `text mode`.

 ```psql
 \copy cdm.concept from ./db/AthenaVocabDownloads/LOINC+/CONCEPT.csv DELIMITER E'\t';